kingbin/vim-arduino/readme.md

 This project adds [Arduino] support to the vim editor.
 It handles syntax, compiling and generating a MakeFile.
-Many thanks to [kchmck] for his readme.md on vim-coffee-scipt.
-I used his readme.md as a template for this readme.
+I used [kchmck]'s readme.md as a template for this readme.

 The [Arduino Hacking] article from PragPub got me on this path of creating a vim module.
 A very interesting read on making a more robust arduino ide.